Getting started, troubleshooting, and contact

 Check that your iPhone is connected to your audio system and that the correct output is selected in iOS Settings > Sound.
 Make sure the volume is turned up on both the phone and your receiver/amplifier.
 SonarRoom will play a verification click through each speaker during setup — if you don't hear it, the routing needs adjustment.

 Calibration requires the phone mic to pick up the impulse played through your speakers.
 Move closer to a speaker, increase the volume, and ensure the room is quiet.
-Wireless connections (Bluetooth/AirPlay) may have variable latency — if calibration results are inconsistent, try a wired connection.
+For Bluetooth/AirPlay connections, the app automatically plays a warm-up tone and waits for the wireless stream to stabilize — if calibration still fails, the latency may exceed 1 second; try a wired connection.
+If you've switched audio inputs (e.g., plugged in a USB mic), recalibrate — the app warns you when the input route has changed since the last calibration.

 The coverage indicator shows what percentage of the room area has nearby measurement points.
 Walk toward the unmeasured areas shown in grey on the map.
 Move slowly and steadily — quick movements can cause AR tracking to lose accuracy.
 Try walking in a grid pattern to cover the room systematically.